Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Conclusion

+To test the impact of selection pressure on down-sampling, we adjusted the tournament size for tournament selection and observed if it affected the performance of the two down-sampling techniques.
+Changing the tournament size did not consistently influence the relative performance between the two techniques.
+This strengthens the hypothesis that the improvement in problem-solving performance is due to diversity preservation rather than selective pressure.

-Our study was limited to a relatively small set of problems, a single genetic programming system (PushGP), and just two down-sampling techniques.
+Our study was limited to a relatively small set of problems, a single GP system (PushGP), and just two down-sampling techniques.
 Future work is needed to verify our findings beyond this context.
 Indeed, many down-sampling techniques have been developed for use in evolutionary computing and machine learning.
-Just as there has been recent progress in large-scale benchmarking for selection algorithms \cite{cava2021contemporary,orzechowski_where_2018}, we argue that large-scale benchmarking efforts should be implemented for different down-sampling methods.
+Just as there has been recent progress in large-scale benchmarking for selection algorithms \citep{cava2021contemporary,orzechowski_where_2018}, we argue that large-scale benchmarking efforts should be implemented for different down-sampling methods.
 Such efforts would help us to disentangle the circumstances where particular down-sampling methods are most appropriate.
-Additionally, more unified theory on the effects of down-sampling on test-based problems could help to tie together disparate results from different application domains in evolutionary computing.
+Furthermore, we only studied varied selection pressure and diversity maintenance when used in conjunction with tournament selection.
+Future work should explore this in conjunction with fitness proportionate selection in order to verify the generality of our conclusions.
+Additionally, a more unified theory on the effects of down-sampling on test-based problems could help to tie together disparate results from different application domains in evolutionary computing.
+Finally, future investigations should explore dynamic down-sampling; that is, can we use population statistics to automatically choose and parameterize down-sampling during an evolutionary search?